zagui440s/personalCP/6Django/Day1/part-II/Fields-Methods-Fixtures-and-Admin/README.md

     >>> from pokemon_app.models import Pokemon
     >>> pokemon = Pokemon.objects.all()
     >>> print(pokemon)
-    # Now we see John Avalos dunder method
+    # Now we see Pikachu and Charizard's dunder methods
     <QuerySet [<Pokemon: Pikachu is yet to be caught>, <Pokemon: Charizard has been captured>]>
-    # lets update his good pokmon status and watch his dunder method change.
+    # lets update his good Pokemon status and watch his dunder method change.
     >>> pokemon[0].change_caught_status(True)
     >>> print(pokemon)
-    # You can see the Dunder method has changed
+    # You can see the value of the dunder method has changed
     <QuerySet [<Pokemon: Charizard has been captured>, <Pokemon: Pikachu has been captured>]>
     # Lets add another Pokemon instance and move onto fixtures
     >>> blastoise = Pokemon(name = 'Blastoise', level = 37)